ciaranrobrien/SwiftUIFrameReader/README.md

 ## Motivation

 `GeometryReader` recalculates its body every time the container view's geometry changes.
 This can result in unnecessary recalculations if the body only depends on a subset of the container view's geometry information.
-For example, a child view may depend on the parent view's size but not on it's position.
+For example, a child view may depend on the parent view's size but not on its position.

 This package provides container views that each offer a subset of the functionality of a `GeometryReader`.
 These container views have the same space-filling behaviour as a `GeometryReader`, but only recalculate their body when their returned value changes.